Pandemic Robot Orchestra

 This orchestra of robots performs Beethoven's 9th Symphony, led by the audience!

-Experience this experimental performance of Beethoven’s 9th Symphony by the Pandemic Robot Orchestra.
-The musicians have been replaced by robots and the digital conductor is controlled by the audience.
+Experience an experimental performance where the musicians have been replaced by robots and the digital conductor is controlled by the audience.
 Can this orchestra convey the essence of music?

 About Doris Aschenbrenner & Bruno Kramm

 Doris Aschenbrenner is an assistant professor at the Faculty of Industrial Design Engineering, TU Delft.
 Until 2017, she worked as a researcher at the research institute “Zentrum für Telematik” at the University of Würzburg, where she also graduated in Computer Science in 2012.

 Bruno Kramm is a German musician, known for programming, playing synthesizers and keyboards, co-fronting and backing up vocals for the electro-industrial duo Das Ich.
 Kramm is a multi-instrumentalist, singer-songwriter and founder of the German gothic club "Generation Gothic".
 He is also active in politics and a record producer for several musical projects.

 Special thanks to Thomann, GEWA Music, EIT Manufacturing, Infinite Devices en Hochschule Aalen